milvus-io/milvus-docs/site/en/template/conceptual-doc-template.md

-## Use graphs, charts, and picture when words are insufficient to explain
+## Use graphs, charts, and pictures when words are insufficient to explain

 `![an explanatory image](path/name.jpg)`